wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

 ### Prerequisites

-If you created your Organization in Choreo before 21st of February 2023, follow these steps to enable Asgardeo as the default key manager:
+If you created your organization in Choreo before 21st of February 2023, follow these steps to enable Asgardeo as the default key manager:

 !!!tip

-     If you created your Organization in Choreo after the 21st of February, 2023, Asgardeo will be the default key manager.
+     If you created your organization in Choreo after the 21st of February, 2023, Asgardeo will be the default key manager.

    1. Go to the Choreo Console, click **Settings**, and then click **API Management**.
    2. On the **API Management** page, click **Enable Asgardeo Key Manager**.